TKoscik/nifti.io/README.md

 # nifti.io
-## A set of tools for manipulating NIFTI-1 files, typically used for neuorimaging.
+## A set of tools for manipulating NIFTI-1 files, typically used for neuroimaging.

 These tools include functions to manipulate NIFTI-1 files without having to load the entire object into RAM.
 As a consequence of this NIFTI files must be decompressed from their typical *.nii.gz* state.
 This is necessary given the inconsistent way in which gzipped files are indexed (Some information on this is given in the documentation for the readBin function).
 These read/write operations thus are **very fast**, faster than typical indexing of R objects, and require **minimal RAM** to work.